abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-3.md

 However, a much faster implementation is possible for our particular use-case.
 We can use a [_BitSet_].

 A BitSet uses [bits] to represent unique members of a Set.
 First, we map values to particular bits using some function.
 If the bit corresponding to a particular value is set to `1` then the value is present in the Set, else not.
 So, we need as many bits in a BitSet as the number of values in our domain, which makes is difficult to use for generic problems.
-However, for our Sudoku solver, we need to store just the digits `1` to `9` in our Set, which make BitSet very suitable for us.
+But, for our Sudoku solver, we need to store just the digits `1` to `9` in our Set, which make BitSet very suitable for us.
 Also, the Set operations on BitSet are implemented using bit-level instructions in hardware, making them much faster than those on the other data structure listed above.

 In Haskell, we can use the [`Data.Word`] module to represent a BitSet.
 Specifically, we can use [`Data.Word.Word16`] type which has sixteen bits because we need only nine bits to represent the nine digits.
 The bit-level operations on `Word16` are provided by the [`Data.Bits`] module.